The Zika virus disease (Zika) is transmitted primarily via Aedes mosquitoes. The Aedes mosquitoes are also known to transmit Dengue and Chikungunya.

 - Wear long-sleeved clothing and long pants if possible.

-- Stay indoors with air-conditioning with windows and door screens that can keep mosquitoes.
+- Stay indoors with air-conditioning with windows and door screens that can keep mosquitoes away.

 - Take steps to prevent mosquitoes from breeding inside and outside your home i.e. remove all stagnant water in the house.